 If you're looking for easy pumpkin carving ideas this year for Halloween, you'll want to check out these projects that are all about style and uniqueness but are all easy to create.

 Whether you're short on time or just bad at carving pumpkins, these easy pumpkin carving ideas are great for everyone and anyone.
 They're easy to put together but will stop your neighbors in their tracks.

 01 of 12

 This easy pumpkin carving idea has just three steps to get you one of these undead pumpkins that are somehow both frightening and cute at the same time.

 You'll only need to carve big circles for the eyes and a zig-zag mouth.
-The zombie mouth template is for some reason not included but we found a mouth template that should do the trick.
+The zombie mouth template is for some reason not included but this mouth template that should do the trick.

 You'll need a few other supplies for this project, including some plastic eyeballs and a thumbtack or pin.